 Sam lived through 2010, in 1984, and here it is again!

-Now his joke "All's Well That Ends Orwell" isn't one any more.
+Now his joke "All's Well That Ends Orwell" isn't a joke any more.

 World's getting crazy, in familiar ways Sam's only read about.